luigigam/IS2_project/README.md

-# APPNAME #
+# BIBEMVS #

-This project is the result of the course Ingegneria del Software 2, APPNAME is an e*commerce stile web service with the focus on national wines and spirits.
+This project is the result of the course Ingegneria del Software 2, APPNAME is an e*commerce stile web service with the focus on Italian national wines and spirits.

 # packages used (the order is randomic):
 * express: provides broad features for building web and mobile applications, is a MUST for developing application like this